 A real-world example can be found in the realm of retail trainees: asking which statements about a product represent correct or incorrect things to say to customers – by swiping left for incorrect answers and swiping right for correct answers – gamifies the interactive learning, thereby improving retention.

-There is more information regarding how to make the best micro lesson plan in the following video.
+There is more information regarding how to make the best micro lesson plan in the following video (below).
 But if you’d like to know more about a mobile-first learning management system (LMS) that offers all of the above features, get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.